Svendolin/Modelcar-search-application-FINAL-VERSION/readme.md

 **Loading States:**
 * Smooth loading states while we are waiting for the search results = With Next.js very enjoyable => In Miliseconds getting a list from backend

-**Implementig the Technique of SEMANTIC SEARCH QUERYING Upstash Vector:**
+**Implementig the Technique of semantic searching with vector based search results:**
 * Instant Matches from Database => Also from those which are similar in meaning but dont exactly match the search term
+* If we get the model year of the car with a ()-bracket, the result was generated via the full text search

-**Full Text Search Neon POSTGRES:**
+**Full Text Search using a regular serverless relational database:**
-* Super powerful full text search capabilities of Postgres
+* Super powerful full text search capabilities of PostgreSQL needed for the best performance
 * When it matches the search term directly, it will be displayed first on the top as the most relevant result
+* If we get the model year of the car with a []-bracket, the result was generated via semantic search

 **Advanced  Next.js routing patterns:**
 * URL switches but the core layout stays the same (Car with all the informations and stuff)